UstadMobile/UstadMobile/CODING-STYLE.md

 #### Never hardcode any literal values

-Any literal other than 0, 1, -1, true, false, or null.
-Any other literal value MUST be defined as a constant with a meaningful name.
+The following can be hardcoded:
+* 0, 1, -1, true, false, null, "" (empty string)
+* Strings less than 64 characters where the string is defined as part of an external specification that we are implementing.

+Any other literal must not be hardcoded and there should be only one constant value defined for a given purpose (such that if this value needs changed in future, it should only need changed in one place).

 e.g.
 Do not do this: